 Rebound headaches are headaches that keep coming back.
 They often occur from overuse of pain medicines.
 For this reason, these headaches are also called medication overuse headaches.
 Persons who take pain medicine more than 3 days a week on a regular basis can develop this type of headache.

 In rare cases, a headache can be a sign of something more serious such as:

 When migraine symptoms begin:

 Some headaches may be a sign of a more serious illness.
-Anyone who has these danger signs should seek medical help immediately:
+Seek medical help right away for any of the following: